Videos Inspire Veterans and Service Members with TBI to Seek Help

 She didn't get back on a bicycle for over 20 years, but the former Air Force captain overcame her fear to participate in a charity race benefiting injured veterans.
 Now, Davis, who lives in Virginia Beach, rides regularly - always with a helmet - and continues to be an advocate for TBI awareness.

 A Head for the Future, a multiyear initiative from DVBIC, encourages help-seeking behavior and promotes awareness, prevention of and recovery from TBI, including concussion.
 The initiative offers educational resources, such as information about the signs and symptoms of TBI, and fact sheets with tips about avoiding brain injuries in day-to-day activities.
 Visit dvbic.dcoe.mil/aheadforthefuture to learn more, and follow A Head for the Future on Twitter and on DVBIC's Facebook page.

-*This information is from an external source (Defense and Veterans Brain Injury Center).
+(i)Source/Reference: Defense and Veterans Brain Injury Center.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Cell Pores Discovery: Hope for Millions of Brain and Spinal Cord Injury Patients : Aston University (2020/05/17)